 Why Radio 1812?

 Since 2000, the international community has used 18th of December, International Migrants Day, to highlight the human rights of migrants.
-Over the years groups around the world have organised activities ranging from a rally in Bangladesh to a film festival in Israel.
-Making migrants voices heard is the common thread throughout International Migrants' Day and this is precisely what is at the heart of Radio 1812: linking communities worldwide around the pressing and ever present issue of migrants rights.
+Making migrant voices heard is the common thread throughout International Migrants Day events and this is precisely what is at the heart of Radio 1812: linking communities worldwide around the pressing and ever present issue of migrant rights.

 What will Radio 1812 do?

-- to broadcast and share programming during the week of 18th of December 2010 in celebration of International Migrants Day (IMD).
+- to broadcast and share programming on the 18th of December 2012 in celebration of International Migrants Day (IMD).

 - to contribute and share their existing and new audio material on migration and the Radio 1812 website in the months leading up to IMD.

-During the week of International Migrants' Day, the Radio 1812 team gathers the audio material as it is broadcast or made available by the participating radio stations and puts it on our website where visitors will be able to listen to a special play list and download the programmes for re-broadcasting.
+During the week of the 18th of December, the Radio 1812 team gathers the audio material as it is broadcast or made available by the participating radio stations and put it on our website where visitors will be able to listen to a special play list and download the programmes for re-broadcasting.

-In 2010, our journalists will attend the Global Forum on Migration and Development (and related events) in Mexico and the World Social Forum on Migrations in Quito.
+In 2012, our journalists will attend the Global Forum on Migration and Development (and related events) in Mauritius as well as the World Social Forum on Migrations in the Philippines.